 To quantify the improvement, the FIT $[\%]$ index can be used.
 This measure is defined, for each of the $12$ outputs of the system, as

-where $y_k^{\{i\}}$ denotes the model's open-loop prediction for the test sequence $i \in \mathcal{I}_i$, $y_{m, k}^{\{i\}}$ denotes the ground truth, and $y_{avg}$ the average value of the output component.
-In Table \ref{tab:performances}, the FIT indexes achieved by using the physics-based model for each output are compared to the indexes scored by the black-box model.
+where $y_k^{\{i\}}$ denotes the model's open-loop prediction for the test sequence $i \in \mathcal{I}_f$, $y_{m, k}^{\{i\}}$ denotes the ground truth, and $y_{avg}$ the component-wise average value of the output $y_{m, k}^{\{i\}}$.
+In Table \ref{tab:performances}, the FIT indexes achieved by the physics-based model are compared, for each output, to the indexes scored by the black-box model.
 Notably, a significant performance improvement is achieved by the physics-based LSTM.
 More specifically, the average inaccuracy of the physics model, defined as $1 - \text{FIT}$, is approximately half that of the black-box model.
 Lastly, another advantage of the physics-based design is that it generally enjoys a smoother and faster convergence during training, as witnessed by Figure \ref{fig:training_loss}.